Special Events near Our B&B in the Brandywine Valley

 Throughout the year the wineries offer various activiities.
 Many offer lovely settings for picnicking, live music, grape stomping competitions, hayrides through the vineyards, and BBQs.
 Check each winery's web site to see what they offering.
 Purchase a Passport from Hamanassett Bed and Breakfast.
 Passports allow for tastings at all 8 member wineries.

 Sip & Stay Getaway!

 Come stay anytime at Hamanassett Bed and Breakfast!
-We offer wine trail passports for $20.00 each which allows you wine tastings at eight wineries.
+We offer wine trail passports for $20.00 each which allows you wine tastings at six wineries.
 The passport is good through the end of the year and you receive a souvenir wine class to take home.
 Times may change so we suggest you check with each winery for their hours of operation.